-A number of open source packages have been prepared for installation on AIX 5L using the RPM Package Manager.
+A number of open source packages have been prepared for installation on AIX using the RPM Package Manager.
 These packages, also known as RPMs, are available on an as-is basis for beta-level use.
-Should you run into difficulties of any form, please report the problem to the AIX-Linux Affinity mailing list at firstname.lastname@example.org
+Should you run into difficulties of any form or have questions, please report it through AIX open source DeveloperWorks forum

 Installing the RPM Package Manager

 In order to install the software, you must install RPM - the RPM Package Manager.
-Since you can't install rpm initially with rpm, it and a few requisite tools (gzip, bzip2, and patch) are available in installp format.
-You must install the installp image of RPM, which is available from the Linux Affinity image repository as installp/ppc/rpm.rte.
-You may also download the rpm installp image via a Netscape browser by holding down the shift key and the left mouse-button here.
+Since you can't install rpm initially with rpm, rpm is available in installp format.
+RPM package manager is available on base AIX or you can install the installp image of RPM, which is available from the AIX toolbox repository as installp/ppc/rpm.rte.
 You install rpm as root as in the following example:

 installp -qacXgd rpm.rte rpm.rte